Take on the full Choquequirao trek to Machu Picchu. Visit two of Peru’s finest Inca ruins, near Cusco.

 Day 2:Chikiska to Choquequirao (B,L,D)

-After a hearty breakfast, we continue downhill and across the roaring Apurimac River.
+After breakfast, we continue downhill and across the roaring Apurimac River.
 We continue to climb up past the settlements of Santa Rosa and Maranpata to our camp next to the Choquequirao ruins.

 It’s a steep, but good, path and it can get hot!
 This is a tough day and we need to get on the road early but the scenery makes it all worthwhile!